-107.Prohibit the construction or relocation of buildings or structures in the park unless:
+113. Prohibit the construction or relocation of buildings or structures in the park unless:

-- compatible with river control objectives; - necessary to meet a demonstrated demand for public or lessee use; and,

-- compatible with other park objectives. - 108.Require all proposals to construct or relocate buildings in the park to be accompanied by an assessment that shows how the building and its colour will be compatible with the landscape and amenity values of the park. - 109.Remove abandoned or unused buildings and structures from the park.
+- compatible with river control objectives; - necessary for the ongoing operation, maintenance and upgrading of existing electricity transmission lines; - necessary to meet a demonstrated demand for public or lessee use; and, - compatible with other park objectives. - 114.Require all proposals to construct or relocate buildings in the park to be accompanied by an assessment that shows how the building and its colour will be compatible with the landscape and amenity values of the park. - 115.Remove abandoned or unused buildings and structures from the park, subject to an assessment that they do not have archaeological, historic or cultural significance.